 Figure IS-2.
 Percent impervious cover by town as of 2015.
 Data Source: UNH

-Complex Systems Research Center.
+Earth Systems Research Center.

 Results Summary (from State of Our Estuaries Report)

-The 2015 update to this dataset represents a new, improved baseline for impervious surface across the region due to the use of higher resolution imagery and different processing methodology.
-Impervious surface values reported in the 2013 State of Our Estuaries report using 30-meter satellite imagery (63,214 acres) were greater than those reported using the improved and more accurate 1-foot orthoimagery (45,377 acres) in this report.
+The 2015 update to this dataset represents a new, improved baseline for impervious surface estimates across the region due to the use of higher resolution source imagery and different processing methodology.
+Impervious surface values listed in the 2013 State of Our Estuaries report using 30-meter satellite imagery (63,214 acres) were greater than those listed using 1-foot orthoimagery (45,377 acres) in this report.
 In 2015, 46,634 acres (5.6% of the land area) of impervious surface were mapped representing an increase of 1,257 acres (0.2% of the land area) since 2010 (45,377 acres).
 Watersheds with greater than 10% impervious surface coverage of land area are around the Hampton-Seabrook estuary, the Piscataqua River and the Route 16 corridor along the Cocheco River.
 Impervious surfaces in 2015 in each of the Piscataqua Region subwatersheds are shown as a percentage of land area in Figure IS-1.

-Communities with the highest reported impervious surface percentages were found in Portsmouth (26.7%), New Castle (20%), and Seabrook (20%), while the largest increase of impervious surfaces between 2010 and 2015 occurred in Rochester (122 acres), Wells (64 acres), Seabrook (64 acres), Dover (56 acres), York (42 acres), and Sanford (39 acres).
-Communities with the smallest increases in impervious surfaces occurred in Madbury (4 acres), New Castle (2 acres), and Brookfield (2 acres).
+Communities with the highest reported impervious surface percentages included Portsmouth (26.7%), New Castle (20%), and Seabrook (20%), while the largest increase of impervious surfaces between 2010 and 2015 occurred in Rochester (122 acres), Wells (64 acres), Seabrook (64 acres), Dover (56 acres), York (42 acres), and Sanford (39 acres).
+Communities with the smallest increases in impervious surfaces included Madbury (4 acres), New Castle (2 acres), and Brookfield (2 acres).
 Small increases in impervious surfaces may be a result of limited availability of buildable lots.
 Town-by-town information on impervious surfaces in 2015 is shown in Figure IS-2.

 Between 2010 and 2015 population in the Piscataqua Region watershed increased 6% (21,760 people), and impervious surfaces increased 2.7% (1,257 acres).
 For every one person increase in population, impervious surface increased by 17 acres.
 However, as shown in Figures IS-1 and IS-2, the amount of impervious cover is not evenly spread across the watershed.
-For more discussion on population and housing trends in the watershed refer to the Housing Permits indicator section of the 2017 PREP Technical Report (PREP 2017).
+For more discussion on population and housing trends in the watershed, refer to the Housing Permits indicator section of the 2017 PREP Technical Report (PREP 2017).

 Methods and Data Sources